orbkit/orbkit/doc/gridbased/terminal.rst

     $ orbkit -i INPUT --atom_projected_density=INDEX

-which is the integrand of the Mulliken charges, and on the other hand, orbkit is capable of calculating the molecular orbital transition electronic flux density (components :literal:`x`, :literal:`y`, and :literal:`z`) between the orbitals :literal:`I` and :literal:`J`:
+which is the integrand of the Mulliken charges, and on the other hand, ORBKIT is capable of calculating the molecular orbital transition electronic flux density (components :literal:`x`, :literal:`y`, and :literal:`z`) between the orbitals :literal:`I` and :literal:`J`: